Analog Circuits and Biological Systems Group

 Professor Rahul Sarpeshkar

 Our group performs wet molecular biology experiments in living cells and dry experiments with analog nanoelectronic chips.
 We create (1) novel analog synthetic biology circuits; (2) biological and bio-inspired supercomputers based on analog computation in cells; (3) ultra-energy-efficient and energy-harvesting systems like glucose-powered neural prosthetics; and, (4) ultra-low-power implantable medical devices such as cochlear implants or diagnostic devices.
-Our work has wide applications in medicine, biotechnology, biofuels, ultra-low-power, analog, and bio-inspired systems.
+Our work has wide applications in medicine, biotechnology, electromicrobiology, bioelectronics, ultra-low-power, analog, and bio-inspired systems.